-Pine Street School’s Kindergarten is a full IB / PYP (International Baccalaureate / Primary Years Program) Program of Inquiry.
+Pine Street School’s Kindergarten is the first year in our Elementary School program and is a full IB/PYP (International Baccalaureate / Primary Years Program) Program of Inquiry.
 This means that students are fully immersed in Units of Inquiry that are highly engaging and collaborative and invite regular opportunities to create and innovate.

 The IB/PYP is a framework for our curriculum in which our teachers create learning tasks where students actively explore concepts and connections through the lens of different subject areas.
 Students are encouraged to question, to reflect and to take action on their learning.